JCodeP/Panda-Express-POS/README.md

 The frontend web application is built with React.js, and the Express.js backend connects to the Google OAuth API, the Open Weather API, the Google Translate API, and a Postgresql database.
 ## Low Level
 ### Manager Interface
+- Allows managers to update the menu by adding, deleting, and changing the price of items.
+- Allows managers to see a chart of the items sold during a given time period.
+- Allows managers to run reports to see their sales history.
 ### Cashier Interface
 - Connects to the OpenWeather API to apply dynamic menu pricing based on College Station weather conditions
 - Reads entree, drink, appetizer, and combo option data from the PostgreSQL database to display menu options